If I had a penny for every time a business owner told me they feel lost when it comes to marketing, I would certainly be a millionaire.

 Some areas of marketing would necessarily need professionals to lead.
 Like if you don’t have native speakers or writers in-house, you should outsource your marketing to someone else, to make sure your language is flawless and to give your business credibility among the target audiences.

-However, you can learn how to get by when it comes to basic marketing like email marketing and social media.
+However, you can learn how to get by when it comes to basic business marketing like email marketing and social media.
 Seeking professional help at setting up your strategies at first will, in fact, save you a lot of money and effort.

 We would also suggest occasional auditing and consulting with a professional to make sure you’re on the right track because marketing is an ongoing job.